 Believe me, I have had enough experience in business to see the arrogant proclaim themselves a genius.
-However it is a real genius like Adam Smith who can explain the reason for success more clearly, than any modern academic, or big headed corporate warrior.
-Adam Smith wrote that division of labor, education and character, not genetics is what is important.
+However, it is a real genius like Adam Smith who can explain the reason for success more clearly, than any modern academic, or big headed corporate warrior.
+Adam Smith wrote that division of labor, education, and character, not genetics is what is important.

-Adam Smith on division of labor
+Adam Smith on the division of labor

 Adam Smith writes more eloquently than I so here is his quote.